Compensation for Delay in Diagnosis of Meningitis

-Unfortunately James’ mother did not know about this test result.
+Unfortunately James’ mother did not know about this test result and the risk of Group B streptococcal meningitis.
 Nor did the mother’s GP, the mother’s midwife or the hospital where James was born.
 The hospital where James was delivered said that there are standard protocols to follow after a positive swab result.
 These ensure that antibiotics are administered probably during pregnancy and at the very latest immediately the mother goes into labour.
 We obtained expert evidence on behalf of James and his mother.
 The expert said that this antibiotic treatment would have avoided the brain damage and disability from which James now suffers.
 However, James and his mother did not receive this treatment.

 The family began their claim for clinical negligence when James was 18 months old.
 After some delay the solicitors acting for the hospital admitted negligence.
 Crucially, they accepted that had the antibiotic treatment been administered on the balance of probabilities all of James’s damage would have been avoided.